ChetanTayal138/HAR-Web/README.md

 ![alt text](https://github.com/ChetanTayal138/HAR-Web/blob/master/Frontend/assets/rsz_recog.png)

+You can view the service here http://35.240.156.121/ , which has been deployed on Google Cloud's K8S cluster.

 # 7. Future Work

 Ideally I would like to deploy this on a cloud provider like AWS where anyone can access the service to recognize the actions as groups of 'presets' or train their own classes and use it on the go